ThermIQ/thermiq_mqtt-ha/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, feel free to pick up anything on the current [GitHub issues](https://github.com/ThermIQ/thermiq_mqtt-ha/issues) list!
-Also, help improving the lovelace card would be great!
+All help improving the integration is appreciated!